 Leaf color, fruit, and flowers usually get all of the attention in a garden but the texture and color of bark can be just as eye catching when displayed properly.
 When winter comes, not much is visible except the branching, so it would be wise to select a few options that are unique in winter.

-Red or Yellow Dogwood – In Minnesota, Dogwoods are well known for their branch color and use in winter planters.
+Red or Yellow Dogwood – In Minnesota, Dogwoods are well known for their branch color and are used in winter planters.
 Red twig varieties such as Cardinal and Arctic Fire are bright red and very popular, but the Yellow Twig is also a nice accent in the garden.